https://invisible-island.net/ncurses/man/

 NOTES

-Color pair values can only be OR'd with attributes if the pair number
+Color pair values be logically "or"-ed with attributes if the pair

-is less than 256.
-The alternate functions such as color_set can pass a
+number is less than 256.
+The alternate functions such as color_set can

-color pair value directly.
-However, ncurses ABI 4 and 5 simply OR this
+pass a color pair value directly.
+However, ncurses ABI 4 and 5 simply

 EXTENSIONS